Adnan Gušo

-Adnan Gušo (born 30 November 1975) is a Bosnian former professional football goalkeeper and current goalkeeping coach of Bosnian Premier League club Željezničar.
+Adnan Gušo (born 30 November 1975) is a Bosnian former professional football goalkeeper and goalkeeping coach.

 Club career

 Bosnia and Herzegovina

 Born in Sarajevo, Gušo started his career at hometown club Željezničar.
 He was usually a regular first team choice and in 1998 he won a championship title.
 Soon he went abroad.
 After a short spell in Turkish Erzurumspor and Spartak Moscow, he signed a one-year contract with FK Sarajevo in summer 2002.
 Gušo shortly after went to Romania, where he played for several clubs.
 While in Bosnia, Gušo won three league titles, one cup and one supercup, all while playing for Željezničar.

 Romania

 Gušo was signed a three-and-a-half-year contract with FC Universitatea Craiova in January 2003, on free transfer.

-After the relegation, he signed for FC Dinamo București in summer 2005 where he won the 2005 Romanian Supercup and then in January 2006 he signed a two-year deal with FC Argeş Piteşti.
+After the relegation, he signed for FC Dinamo București in summer 2005 where he won the 2005 Romanian Supercup and then in January 2006 he signed a two-year deal with FC Argeș Pitești.